Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 As long as you are making an honest attempt and are pronouncing Sanskrit terms as best you can, you can feel comfortable saying the word, our experts say.
-But if you want to practice the correct pronunciation, listen to Deshpande in the video below:
+But if you want to practice the correct pronunciation, listen to Deshpande in the video above.

 When do we use it?